 - Toiletries such as a facecloth, small towel, toothbrush, and toothpaste.

-- Extra garbage bag for packing up in the morning.
-(Often they tear and we do not have any to supply to campers)
+- Extra clear recycling bag for packing up in the morning.
+(Bags often tear and we do not have any to supply to campers)

 What shouldn’t I bring?

 Due to allergy concerns, outside food and drinks are strictly not allowed at Sleepovers, unless there are special dietary concerns.
 Such concerns need to be communicated to the Sleepover Co-ordinator prior to the Sleepover date.
 Campers are provided with pizza and juice for a snack and have an additional juice break during the evening.
 They are given milk, yogurt tubes, nut-free muffins, and fruit for a morning snack.
 While there are vending machines available, we discourage their use.
 The Museum Shop is not open during the Sleepover program.
 We cannot make change during the evening.
 Campers and supervising adults should also avoid bringing valuables to the Museum.

 When does the program start?